gravitational/teleport-plugins/README.md

 and it allows optionally listening for the 3rd party app callbacks to facilitate the approval workdlow.
 See more in the [access/webhooks/README.md](/access/webhooks/README.md)

+## Event Handler

+The [Teleport Event Handler Plugin](./event-handler) is used to export audit log events to a fluentd service.
+For more information, visit the Fluentd setup guide at [goteleport.com](https://goteleport.com/docs/setup/guides/fluentd/) or checkout the [README](./event-handler/README.md).

 ## Terraform Provider

 The [Teleport Terraform Provider](./terraform) makes it easy to create resources using